Ruhi-Kass/Eskalate_tasks/ai-code-review-assignment/submission_template.md

 > This function calculates average order value by summing the amounts of all non-cancelled orders and dividing by the number of orders.
 It correctly excludes cancelled orders from the calculation.

 ### Issues in original explanation
--Claims correct exclusion of cancelled orders while still dividing by total count → misleading
+- Claims correct exclusion of cancelled orders while still dividing by total count → misleading
 - Doesn't mention division by zero danger
 - Ignores all robustness and crash problems